What Happens to your Body When Eating Inflammatory Foods

 These days, inflammation gets a bad rap—and in fairness, it can cause a significant amount of damage in the body when it’s chronic.
 But it’s also important to note that inflammation is actually a normal, protective part of your immune response.
 Whether you cut your finger slicing veggies or you catch whatever bug is going around your kid’s daycare, your body’s inflammatory response can be a savior!
 It’s part of your immune system’s attack on “bad guy” pathogens that enter your body and make you sick, and inflammation’s No. 1 goal is to clear whatever you’ve been exposed to out of your body.
 And while that can make you feel pretty miserable (a stuffy nose, aches, fatigue, and fever are all signs of inflammation), it’s actually a genius process.

 However, while acute inflammation like this triggers protective inflammatory mechanisms, chronic inflammation—a.k.a. inflammation that hangs around and doesn’t go away once it does its intended job—can lead to big problems.
-In fact, when inflammation happens in an uncontrolled or inappropriate manner, it can contribute to disease.
+In fact, when inflammation happens in an uncontrolled or inappropriate manner, it contributes to nearly every chronic and autoimmune disease.
 If the body is constantly exposed to inflammatory components through food, environmental toxins or other sources, the immune system can’t counter regulate and flip the inflammation switch to “off.”
 This in turn can increase your risk of conditions like asthma, allergies, autoimmune diseases, depression, cardiovascular disease, insulin resistance, cognitive decline, osteoporosis, arthritis, obesity, and more.

-In my virtual nutrition practice, we work with a lot of clients who are experiencing chronic inflammation—and we see the autoimmune disorders, arthritis, non-stop stuffy noses, and a whole range of other imbalances as a result.
+In my virtual nutrition programs, we work with a lot of clients who are experiencing chronic inflammation—and we see autoimmune disorders, arthritis, non-stop infections, and a whole range of other imbalances as a result.
 When we take a close look at what these clients are eating, we often notice a lot of inflammatory foods.
 What we know is that a diet filled with inflammation-promoting meals will undoubtedly lead to a low-grade inflammatory response that remains active (read: it doesn’t go away!), which in turn can lead to tissue damage and disease.

 First, What Makes a Food Inflammatory?

 A diet rich in foods that are inflammatory can promote the production of reactive oxygen species (ROS), TNF-alpha, and interleukin 6—all signs the immune system has sprung into action!
 Inflammatory foods also tend to create an overall imbalance between inflammatory and anti-inflammatory cytokines that are produced by the immune system.
-Some of the biggest culprits that spark this immune system reaction include a diet rich in refined carbohydrates, fried foods, sugar-sweetened drinks, processed meats, alcohol, ultra processed foods and unhealthy fats.
+These reactions are highly personal but some of the biggest culprits that spark this immune system reaction include a diet rich in refined carbohydrates, fried foods, sugar-sweetened drinks, processed meats, alcohol, ultra processed foods and unhealthy fats.

 While we know fried foods for instance can be inflammatory, it’s important to remember that one food eaten in one instance will not determine the net inflammatory outcome.
 Most often, it’s your comprehensive dietary patterns that matter the most.